errael/astrology-castro/README.md

 ##      Running castro

 Requires jre-11 or later.
-The released jar is executable, I use a script like
+The released jar is executable, use a script like
 ```
 #!/bin/sh
 CASTRO_JAR=/lib/castro-0.1.0.jar
 java -jar $CASTRO_JAR "$@"
 ```

 After running `castro`, look at the resulting `.as` to see what happened.
 Explore examples.d and test.d with their gold files.

+### Working with multiple files.

 Allocation is done in a way such that things can be moved around in a file and after re-compilation there is no change in the locations of allocated variables.
 If no variables are added, removed or renamed, and their sizes are the same then their allocated locations does not change no matter the order of their declaration.